jknightlab/SepstratifieR/README.md

 If more columns are present, they will simply be ignored.

-Predictor variables should have the following units:
+We recommend that predictor variables have the following units:

-Microarray = Normalized and log-transformed values
+Microarray = Background-corrected, VSN-normalized, log-transformed intensity values

-RNA-seq = Normalized, log-transformed counts per million (i.e. log-cpm)
+RNA-seq = Log-transformed, counts per million (i.e. log-cpm)

-qPCR = log-transformed values
+qPCR = log-transformed intensity values

 In addition, we recommend removing any technical batch effects from the input data set before using SepstratifieR.